sharmashivanand/wp-designer/readme.txt

 If you have made any specific customizations using WordPress in-built Customizer or your child theme, they may not work due to CSS priority or specificity.
 For instance, if you have set the `background-color` for the site using the WordPress customizer, the plugin's style.css may not be able to override the same CSS rule.

 == Changelog ==

+= 2.2.2 =
+* Changed inclusion of functions.php to plugins_loaded.
+* Fixes a lot of bugs and functions not working.

+= 2.2.1 =
+* Updated scssphp library.

 = 2.1.0 =
 * Updated scssphp library.